Timeslot 1 and 2

 makes it difficult for the listeners.

 minimum signal levels into the repeater to minimize

 That means use your highest power setting available

-unless you are positive your weaker signal is under
+unless you are reasonable certain that your signal strength is

 Remember to leave a few seconds